flutter/website/src/docs/deployment/ios.md

 This guide provides a step-by-step walkthrough of releasing a Flutter app to the [App Store][appstore] and [TestFlight][].

-For information on obfuscating Dart code, see [Obfuscating Dart Code][].

 ## Preliminaries

 Before beginning the process of releasing your app,